-In 2011, domestic animal agriculture consumed 30 million tons of soybean meal — by far the largest source of soybean meal demand.
+In 2012, the last year for which final statistical data has been compiled, domestic animal agriculture consumed 30.4 million tons of soybean meal — by far the largest source of soybean meal demand.
+This was an increase of about one million tons in a year when the quantity of grains fed to animals actually fell by seven million tons, of more than five percent.
 Animal agriculture encompasses mainly beef cattle, hogs, broilers, turkeys, eggs, sheep, dairy, and aquaculture.
 Future soybean demand is tightly linked to the health of these industries.

 Consequently, actions to maintain and expand animal agriculture in the United States — by supporting its long-term competitiveness – are of critical importance to the soybean sector.

 In order to take effective action at the state and local levels in support of animal agriculture, one needs data and analysis on the economic importance of the industry at those levels.
 The United Soybean Board contracted with Agralytica (formerly Promar International) to provide current estimates of the economic impacts of animal agriculture at the national, state and local levels.